vitomc22/cpptips/functionalProgramming/README.md

 # Functional programming
-The C++ support functional programming begins in the <functional> hearder.
+The C++ support functional programming begins in the "functional" hearder.